-Look at the Form Details for the Problem field and note how the Force Association property is "True".
+4. Set the following properties for the Problem field:

+Set the Force Association property is "True".

 Do you want to use any Scripts?
 The button beside the Problem field is used to display scripts for users.
 Remember that script answers do not get carried over to the work order but information in the Comments field does.